 Elrond having smart contract compatibility owes to the Arwen Virtual Machine.
-(A quick search of “Arwen Virtual Machine” leads.)
+(A quick search of “Arwen Virtual Machine” leads here.)

 Sharding is a term you may have come across; it involves breaking up a blockchain into multiple pieces or shards, increasing transaction speed.
 Transactions, divided between different clusters of validator nodes, processing shards in parallel, weird, wild, who knew?

 Elrond’s adaptive stake sharding takes this idea to the next level by dividing transactions, validators, and even the record of transactions between shards.
-It’s all there in thereleased in November 2018.
+It’s all there in the Elrond white paper released in November 2018.